Wednesdays, March 18 and 25 and April 1 from 6-9 p.m.

 Enroll online or call Campus Police at 219-785-5220.

-Advanced R.A.D. classes will be held Wednesdays, November 5, 12 and 19, 2014 from 6-9 p.m.
+Advanced R.A.D. classes will be held at PNC on Wednesdays, April 15, 22 and 29, 2015 from 6-9 p.m.
 Call Campus Police at 219-785-5220 to enroll.
 Basic R.A.D. is a prerequisite, and the Basic manual signed by the Basic instructor must be brought to each Advanced class.

 Class enrollment priority is given to PNC students, faculty and staff, and enrollment will be filled on a “first-come, first-served” basis.
 Class size is at least 6 and not more than 12.

 Instructors: Officer John Mucha and Dispatcher Sue Zahn.

 “Woman must not depend on the protection of a man but must be taught to defend herself.” – Susan B. Anthony, 1871